syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Macros.md

 Dim products As String() = {"DocIO", "PDF", "XlsIO"}

-'Add new Tables to the data set.
+'Adds new Tables to the data set.

 Dim row As DataRow

 Dim table As New DataTable()

-'Add fields to the Products table.
+'Adds fields to the Products table.

 table.TableName = "Products"